bekirbakar/embedded-project-collection/README.md

 I reviewed them and tried to reproduce outputs (not always possible due to setup requirements) before publishing them.

 You can find here the Schematic, PCB design, and firmware mostly targeted for STM devices.
-Consider every root folder as a project and the below sub-title as its description.
+Consider every top folder as a project and the below sub-title as its description.
 If you find anything useful, do not hesitate to get more information.

 ## Algorithmic Game Machine

-This one contains the first implementations that I developed to get the job of the Algorithmic Game Machine project.
-This project was supposed to be a game machine helping children in learning algorithms.
-The presentation was made in BTM Istanbul to find investors but did not succeed.

-Specifications

-- Info: Aug 1, 2018 / Freelance
+- Info: August 1, 2018 / Freelance
 - Language: C
 - Hardware: STM32F1 Devices, DC Motors